Arizona Court Records

 What Cases Are Heard By Arizona Family Courts?

-• Juvenile cases and matters: including allegations of child abuse, neglect, and illegal behavior of underage persons
+- Juvenile cases and matters: including allegations of child abuse, neglect, and illegal behavior of underage persons

-• Guardianship-related matters, paternity suits, child support, and child custody cases
+- Guardianship-related matters, paternity suits, child support, and child custody cases

-• Marriage dissolution cases include annulment, separation agreements requiring property, or alimony agreements.
+- Marriage dissolution cases include annulment, separation agreements requiring property, or alimony agreements.

-• Emancipation and domestic violence cases.
+- Emancipation and domestic violence cases.

 What is Included in Arizona Family Court Records?

 Like most court records, family court records feature general information regarding the case/suit and details of the court proceedings.
 This typically includes the personal information of the plaintiff and defendant, as well as the names of any witnesses and juveniles relevant to the case.
-Also included in these records are details of the place and date of filing, any evidence filed by either party, motions and court actions filed during the proceedings, and details of the court's final judgment/decree.
+Also included in these records are details of the place and date of filing, any evidence filed by either party, motions and court actions filed during the proceedings, the length of hearings or proceedings, and details of the court’s final judgment/decree.
 Most records include any agreed-upon financial settlements, conditions of separation or annulment, alimony, shared child custody, and protective orders.

 Are Family Court Records Public in Arizona?